 The key objective of Early Years Foundation Stage Prime Areas is to encourage young people to develop and begin their journey.
-These skills are what we might consider to be the absolute basics of becoming a functional, growing and developing human.
+These skills are what we might consider being the absolute basics of becoming a functional, growing and developing human.

 As local children are guided through the EYFS Prime Areas, they will be regularly assessed on how well they are working towards the outcomes of this part of the curriculum.
 Activities they participate in will also offer clear evidence of young people meeting or working towards the outcomes they have been set.

 For the Personal, Social and Emotional Development aspect of EYFS, the expected outcomes for children is that they should try new activities and express preferences about why they like certain activities more than others.